Hart-Leap Well: Structure of the poem

-“Hart-Leap Well” consists of four-line stanzas, rhyming in an "abab" pattern.
+“Hart-Leap Well” consists of four-line stanzas, with an ABAB rhyme scheme.
 The first part consists of 24 stanzas and the second of 21 stanzas.
 The meter is iambic pentameter, unlike most of Wordsworth’s poems in Lyrical Ballads, which consist of four foot lines.
 Brennan O’Donnell compares “Hart-Leap Well” with the English translation of Bürger’s “The Chase”, which is written in tetrameter.
 He argues that different rhythm schemes applied in the two poems produce variant paces and ways of reading the poems.
 While “The Chase” sounds more rapid, the tempo of Wordsworth’s poem is much more toned down.
 That, in turn, reflects the two speakers’ disparate approaches to their stories – a sensationalist, as opposed to a more contemplative one.

 The structure of “Hart-Leap Well” being divided into two parts can be called a diptych, meaning that we are dealing with “two pictures representing different and related views of the same event (...) in the same frame”.
 The first part narrates the events of the hunt and it tries to get the reader engaged in the story.
 The second part serves as a commentary to those events in the form of a dialogue between the speaker and a shepherd concerning the significance of the hart’s story.

 The first part employs archaically styled language and inversion that make it sound like an ancient story, whereas the second one is simpler in style and language.